Ani07-05/passwordmanager/README.md

 - **HTML/CSS**: HTML and CSS are used for the frontend design and layout.
 - **JavaScript**: JavaScript is used for client-side interactions and animations.
 - **Werkzeug**: Werkzeug is a WSGI utility library for Python, used for password hashing and authentication.
 - **Renderl**: Render is a cloud platform for serverless deployment and hosting.
-The application is hosted on Vercel.
- Access the application in your web browser at [`https://passwordmanager-11qx.onrender.com/`]
+The application is hosted on Render Access the application in your web browser at [`https://passwordmanager-11qx.onrender.com/`]

 ## Deployment